MrMartinezCTC/Unity-Assignment-Template/README.md

 # Unity-Assignment-Template
-_A template repo for Unity class assignments_
+_A template repo for Unity assignments_

 **Includes:**